-I arrived here on a guided tour from Minsk, combining this heritage site with another, Mir Castle.
+I arrived at the Nesvizh Palace on a guided tour from Minsk, combining this heritage site with another, Mir Castle.
 Please consult that article for practical details related to my visit.
 Both complexes were for centuries owned by the Radziwill family.
 In Nesvizh the property came into the hands of the dynasty in 1533 and they gradually evolved it from a basic fortress to a fortified mansion complete with renaissance-baroque features.

-In 1706 the castle was largely destroyed by invading Swedes and in 1772 it was seized by the Russians.
+In 1706 invading Swedes largely destroyed it and in 1772 Russians seized the Nesvizh Palace.
 However the Radziwills returned by the end of the 19th century and gradually began to rebuild the castle and also expand the surrounding area into an English park.
 As with the rest of what today is recognised as Belarus, the castle has been in the midst of invading forces and shifting authorities for its entire history.
-The Radziwills were for the last time expelled from the castle in 1939 and after the Great Patriotic War (WWII) it was used as a sanatorium.
+The Radziwills were for the last time expelled from the castle in 1939.
+After the Great Patriotic War (WWII) it was a sanatorium.

-It took many years before the castle once again was recognised as an important part of Belarus history but in 1994 it was designated as a national historical and cultural reserve.
-Eleven years later it was added to the World Heritage List by UNESCO.
-Restoration works have been going on inside and around the castle for several years, but in 2012 it was finally in such a state that doors could be opened to the general public.
+In 1994 it became a national historical and cultural reserve.
+Eleven years later it became listed by UNESCO.
+Restoration works have been going on inside and around the castle for several years.
+Finally, in 2012 doors could open to the general public.

 The garden is well worth taking a look at, and so is the fortified outer wall with a moat.
 Most visitors would want to take a tour inside the castle itself.
-I was on a Russian guided tour, but suited myself with an audio-guide in English which worked very well.
+I was on a Russian tour, but was able to use an audio-guide in English.
+This worked very well.
 The circular route around the castle interior is a splendid introduction to the history of it, as well as to the shifting fashion styles of European architecture and interior design over the last 500 years.

-Let me add that visitors are obliged to walk up the the castle proper and park from the village centre.
+Let me add that visitors must walk up the the castle proper and park from the village centre.
 There we find the Corpus Christi mausoleum-church holding the remains of 72 members of the Radziwill family.
 This church (built 1587 to 1603) was the first baroque architectural structure in Eastern Europe, and is an integral and very important part of the world heritage inscription.
-Unfortunately it was closed on my visit.
+It was unfortunately not open.